Trains in Cannes

 Trains in Cannes - Cannes Railway Station

-The French railway has launched an app called SNCF Connect.
-Passengers will be able to search for routes, buy tickets, combine train and coach tickets, hire an Avis car, book a taxi, read traffic updates, manage bookings and ticketing.
+##The French railway has an app called SNCF Connect.
+Passengers are able to search for routes, buy tickets, combine train and coach tickets, hire an Avis car, book a taxi, read traffic updates, manage bookings and ticketing.
 The app can be viewed in English.
 For rival train companies, eg Trenitalia, you will need to use Trainline.
-International travel by train can be viewed but tickets not bought online.
-The current oui.sncf app is to be phased out.
+International travel by train can be viewed on Connect but tickets cannot be bought online.
+Ninety nine per cent of tickets are now digitalised says SNCF.

-The French railway has launched an app called SNCF Connect.
-Passengers will be able to search for routes, buy tickets, combine train and coach tickets, hire an Avis car, book a taxi, read traffic updates, manage bookings and ticketing.
+##The French railway has an app called SNCF Connect.
+Passengers are able to search for routes, buy tickets, combine train and coach tickets, hire an Avis car, book a taxi, read traffic updates, manage bookings and ticketing.
 The app can be viewed in English.
 For rival train companies, eg Trenitalia, you will need to use Trainline.
-International travel by train can be viewed but tickets not bought online.
-The current oui.sncf app is to be phased out.
+International travel by train can be viewed on Connect but tickets cannot be bought online.
+Ninety nine per cent of tickets are now digitalised says SNCF.

 Cannes Railway Station